Chatbot Message Persistence

 initialMessages,

-}: { id?: string | undefined; initialMessages?: Message[] } = {}) {
+}: { id?: string | undefined; initialMessages?: UIMessage[] } = {}) {

-const { input, handleInputChange, handleSubmit, messages } = useChat({
+const { sendMessage, messages } = useChat({

 id, // use the provided chat ID

-initialMessages, // initial messages if provided
+messages: initialMessages, // load initial messages

 });